matiaspl/LinkPi-ENCx/README.md

-# Link Pi ENC1 / TBS 2603SE encoders
+# Link Pi ENCx encoders
-Both devices are based on a F3520D mainboard (https://linkpi.cn/archives/870).
-The TBS however lacks the F3520D_EX2 addon board (so no connectors for HDMI out, analog audio input/output, USB socket, buttons and serial port header - software supports all of those features).

 ![F3520D with EX2 extension board](https://linkpi.cn/wp-content/uploads/2020/06/ef0b8c93641ae54-1.png)

+This repository started in early 2021 to document my personal reverse engineering efforts.
+At that time at my workplace we just bought a TBS 2603SE encoder which - incidentally - happened to be based on the same hardware platform as ENC1 that I bought out of curiosity.
+I found out that both devices were based on a F3520D mainboard (https://linkpi.cn/archives/870), and that's how it all started.

-The base software is shared among whole line of Link Pi encoders, so ENC-Tiny (TinyENC1), ENC1, ENC1V2, ENC2, ENC5, ENC9 and ENCSH (and TBS) have the same ups and downs.
+It happened that the base software (firmware) was - and still is - shared among whole line of Link Pi encoders, so ENC-Tiny (TinyENC1), ENC1, ENC1V2, ENC2, ENC5, ENC9 and ENCSH (and TBS) have the same ups and downs so the knowledge I gathered became useful to a quite large community.

-**UPDATE 8.04.2022**: by the looks of it TinyENC1 seems to actually have a bit different firmware with no telnet/ssh access enabled by default.
-If anyone's interested in getting inside those boxes consider donating one or sending me the recovery firmware.

-**UPDATE 9.11.2023**: The most recent boxes use a new more powerful CPU, the SS5248V100 (from what I read this is a drop-in replacement for Hi35xx chips, namely the Hi3520), more RAM and even larger flash storage.
+Since then this site became a de-facto place where people come to look for help and information on LinkPi's encoders that the vendor isnt't providing in its' official docs or provides it only in Chinese, which makes it ungooglable.

+# Community
+The [issue tracker](https://github.com/matiaspl/LinkPi-ENCx/issues) is the place you can ask for help and hope the community of LinkPi users (or me) jumps in.

 ## Personal disclaimer
 I have no connections to the LinkPi company or their developent process.
 My personal opinion is that they are great devices, more capable than some of 10x as expensive known-brand encoders.
 It has a well planned and responsive UI.
 The picture and audio quality is good and everything "just works".
 I'm kind of used not to expect much from a $100-ish video devices, so getting my hands on and testing ENC1 was an Eureka moment ;)

 I tried contacting Link Pi (both dev and sales) about the security issues but unfortunately got no response, that's why I decided to write about all potential and real problems here.

-If LinkPi guys/gals are reading this please check your emails and at least tell me to bugger off ;)

 It's a real pity that the Linux system underneath didn't get as much love as the UI, but a cautious linux beginner can make the device more secure in just a few steps.